charite-uwatwembi/Portfolio/README.md

-I am pleased present to you, my portfolio🙂‍↔️🥱it is just showcasing my very smart projects.
+I am pleased to present to you, my portfolio🙂‍↔️🥱it is just showcasing my very smart projects.